SpaceX reveals mystery moon passenger, and he's a billionaire

 Musk says SpaceX has already built the first cylinder section of the BFR.

-SpaceX's original timeline for the lunar flight was aiming for a launch as early as late 2018, but that clearly didn't work out.
-Space missions are notoriously challenging to get off the planet and Musk has a track record of being overly optimistic about his SpaceX goals.
+SpaceX's original timeline for the lunar flight aimed for a launch as early as late 2018, but that clearly didn't work out.
+Space missions are notoriously challenging to get off the planet, and Musk has a track record of being overly optimistic about his SpaceX goals.

 While space tourism is a splashy endeavour on par with shooting a Tesla into orbit, Musk said on Twitter on Monday, "Top SpaceX priority is and will remain supporting @NASA crewed spaceflight and National Security missions."